Bank of Ireland agrees deal to cut pension deficit

-DUBLIN Oct 23 Bank of Ireland said on Wednesday it had agreed a deal with trade union officials to nearly halve its 1 billion euro ($1.4 billion) pension deficit as it seeks to remove itself from state assistance.
+DUBLIN Bank of Ireland (BKIR.I) said on Wednesday it had agreed a deal with trade union officials to nearly halve its 1 billion euro ($1.4 billion) pension deficit as it seeks to remove itself from state assistance.

 Agreement on the deficit could reduce the amount of capital the bank will need to raise to refinance the state's 1.8 billion euros of preference shares, Investec Ireland said in a note.